ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

   * _`/scratch/summit`_ (Summit only)
   * _`/rc_scratch`_ (Blanca only)
-* Access to the following default kernels in the CURC Anaconda distribution (_Note: documentation on creating and importing your own custom kernels is provided below_):
+* Access to the following default kernels in the CURC Anaconda distribution (_Note: documentation on creating and importing your own custom kernels is provided in the "Additinoal Documentation" below_):
   * Python2 notebooks
   * Python3 notebooks
   * BASH notebooks